e-h-p/ehp/content/authors/admin/_index.md

 Hello!
 I’m Emon Hossain Pallas, a passionate Computer Science & Engineering student at Jahangirnagar University.
 My journey in tech revolves around problem-solving, with a special focus on data structures and algorithms.

 Equipped with a strong technical foundation, I work with C/C++, Java, HTML, CSS, JavaScript, and MySQL—alongside core skills in web development.
 I’m always eager to deepen my expertise and take on challenging projects that can make an impact.

-Beyond my personal projects, I’m driven by a commitment to community and learning.
-I’ve mentored junior students, helped organize programming contests in my University, and also proudly represented my university in competitions across Bangladesh and on platforms like Codeforces, CodeChef, and AtCoder.

 Thank you for visiting my website!
 I hope you enjoy exploring my work, skills, and passion for technology and programming.